thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 When releasing, we can test the release and the deployment with Smoke Tests.
 Do more Exploratory Testing in production.

 Finally, there is monitoring.
+Monitoring is the known knowns.
+The things we can alert upon.
+As such, monitoring also requires testing.
+Does it provide the expected information?
+Does it alert?

-Monitoring is also testing and exploratory.
+On the other hand, observability is testing too, and also exploratory in nature.
 We explore usage patterns.
-It tells us how the system is being used by users.
-But monitoring also requires testing.
-Does it provide the expected information?
+It tells us how the system is being used by users, which feeds into new ideas.

 Continuous Testing is evidently more than only automated tests.
 Though when implementing Continuous Delivery, we have to [*Have A Vast Amount of High-Quality Automated Tests*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests).
 This ensures we create multiple feedback loops to deliver high-quality software to users more frequently, reliably and sustainably.
 The key pattern which connects these feedback loops is the [*Deployment Pipeline*](#deployment-pipeline).